openshift/ci-docs/content/en/docs/architecture/retester.md

 description: An overview of the retester implementation.
 ---
 ## What Is Retester?
-Retester is a tool that evaluate which pull requests should be retested, and then selected pull requests retest by [@openshift-ci-robot](https://github.com/openshift-ci-robot) 's commenting `/retest-required` on the pull requests.
+Retester is a tool that evaluate which pull requests should be retested, and then retest by [@openshift-ci-robot](https://github.com/openshift-ci-robot) 's commenting `/retest-required` on the pull requests.

 ## How Do We Set up Retester?